In how many ways can you fit two of these yellow triangles together? Can you predict the number of ways two blue triangles can be fitted together?

 Investigate the number of paths you can take from one vertex to another in these 3D shapes.
 Is it possible to take an odd number and an even number of paths to the same vertex?

 Have a look at what happens when you pull a reef knot and a granny knot tight.
 Which do you think is best for securing things together?
 Why?

 Can you make a 3x3 cube with these shapes made from small cubes?

 Looking at the picture of this Jomista Mat, can you decribe what you see?
 Why not try and make one yourself?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outline of Granma T?

 Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?